jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 Where to Find More Information
 ==============================
- - The [official documentation](http://docs.alfresco.com/community/concepts/alfresco-sdk-intro.html) on the Alfresco Maven SDK is on <http://docs.alfresco.com>.
+ - The [official documentation](https://docs.alfresco.com/5.2/concepts/sdk-intro.html) on the Alfresco Maven SDK is on <https://docs.alfresco.com>.
-  - The [Instant Apache Maven Starter](http://www.amazon.com/Instant-Apache-Starter-Maurizio-Turatti/dp/1782167609) book by Maurizio Turatti and Maurizio Pillitu might be a good resource if you are interested in learning more about Apache Maven.
- - Gethin James' [Getting Started with Alfresco Development](http://summit.alfresco.com/barcelona/sessions/getting-started-alfresco-development) presentation from Alfresco Summit
  - The [Alfresco Developer Series](http://ecmarchitect.com/alfresco-developer-series) on [ECM Architect](http://ecmarchitect.com) has free tutorials on custom content models, actions, behaviors, workflows, and web scripts.